• Skip to primary navigation

 3. Upcycling Clothing T-Shirts

 T-Shirts are a great fabric to upcycle.
 Unlike denim, t-shirt material doesn’t fray.
-Which means that you can cut and use the fabric without the need for hemming.
+You can cut and use the cloth without the need for hemming.

 That is why old t-shirts can easily be repurposed into yarn for knitting.
 It’s a great way of upcycling plain boring t-shirts that have seen better days.

 Then, there are so many ways you can use the t-shirt yarn.
-For example can be crochet or knitted into rugs, woven into mats and even macrame into a plant pot holder.
+For example can be crocheted or knitted into rugs, woven into mats and even macrame into a plant pot holder.

 However, the thing about t-shirts is that they often have a sentimental element.
-I certainly know that my son who wears nothing but t-shirts has some favorites he is reluctant to part with.
-Even when they have seen better days or are getting a bit tight as he grows.
+My son, who wears nothing but t-shirts, has some favourites he is reluctant to part with, even when they have seen better days or are getting tight as he grows.

-It’s the slogans and graphics on the t-shirts that he is particularly attached too.
+It’s slogans and graphics on the t-shirts that he is particularly attached to.
 One way I persuade him to part with these treasured items is to upcycle them into something for his room.
-You can just frame the t-shirt, turn them into pillows or even quilts.
+You can frame the t-shirt and turn them into pillows or even quilts.

-Here are some of the best ways of upcycling fabrics from old t-shirts for the home.
-Using a mixture of techniques from sewing, no-sewing, crochet, weaving, knitting and macrame.
+Here are some of the best ways of upcycling fabrics from old t-shirts for the home, which use a mixture of techniques, from sewing, no-sewing, crochet, weaving, knitting and macrame.

 Upcycled T-Shirt Ideas